Felix273/stecCA/README.md

 Getting the CA up and running is fairly easy if you pay attention in following these little steps, the guide and the scripts are assuming that you are using a windows subsystem for linux(WSL)

-**If on debian, pay attention during the passage in wich the scripts imports the golang ppa**

-Windows is a nono, but maybe adapting the setup scripts will make it doable.

 ### Prerequisites

 As a prerequisite, you should just need an up and running Docker and Docker Compose installation.
 This will not be done by the script.

-_Please refer to the [Docker install guide](https://docs.docker.com/engine/install/) and [Docker-Compose install guide](https://docs.docker.com/compose/install/) to complete this passage_
+_Please refer to the [Docker install guide](https://docs.docker.com/desktop/wsl/) to complete this passage_

 It is very quick and easy, don't worry.